Traditional BSN Frequently Asked Questions

 - Midwifery – 1 year L/D and 1 year Fetal Monitoring

 - Information Technology preferred for Informatics

 - Mental Health NP (Psyciatric Mental Health NP) - requires a passion to help individuals with mental health disorders and a telephone interview

-Fall - deadline is February 15th; Spring - deadline is August 1st; Summer (Post-Master ONLY) - deadline is January 15th
+- Summer (Post-Master ONLY) - deadline is January 15th

-The MSN APRN tracks (NP, Nurse Midwifery) take three years to complete and the MSN Leadership tracks (Education, Administration) take 2 ½ years.
+The MSN APRN tracks (NP, Nurse Midwifery) take three years to complete (part-time) and the MSN Leadership tracks (Education, Administration) take 2 ½ years.
 There is one degree plan for each track which requires students to take approximately two courses a semester for a total of six hours.
 Full-time enrollment must be approved by the Program Director and is contingent on course availability and enrollment.
 The number of total credits required for the MSN program depends on track:

 - MSN Nurse Practitioner - 48 credit hours

 - MSN Nurse Midwifery - 51 credit hours